Finding your voice

 Lower voice types

-The lower voice parts are normally performed by male members although some women might have the vocal range to perform these parts.
+The lower voice parts are normally performed by male members although people of all genders might have the vocal range to perform these parts.

 Tenors are normally considered the highest male singers.
 Some men, known as countertenors can sing even higher.